CRIM 460: Surveillance and Privacy in Contemporary Society

 07:20 PM to 10:00 PM R

 Planetary Hall (formerly Science & Tech I) 212

 View 1 Other Section of this Course in this Semester »

 Course Information from the University Catalog

 Philosophical perspectives, historical context, technological developments, and institutional changes that surround controversies about privacy and surveillance in contemporary society.
 Explores public and private institutions conducting surveillance, how they calculate and manage risk, and legal constraints on surveillance activities.
-May not be repeated for credit.
+Equivalent to GOVT 460.

 The University Catalog is the authoritative source for information on courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.